Ella Rea-Rankin

 “Psychology is a complex and fascinating topic I’ve always had a deep interest in.
 I was drawn to studying the subject as I wanted to learn more about human behaviour and emotions and understand what causes us to perceive and respond to situations differently.
 I was eager to expand my knowledge of psychological theory, particularly in the fields of psychopathology, social and developmental psychology.

 “I’d recommend the Bachelor of Arts to others as it offers a broad range of topics you can study within psychology, and there’s a great range of minors that can complement your study and future career goals.
 For me, being able to major in psychology and minor in children and learning helped make my final decision to study at AUT.
-I felt that the two topics aligned with my career goals and would complement each other well, preparing me for further study.”
+I believe that having a strong understanding of child psychology is highly important, and I felt that the two topics aligned with my career goals and would complement each other well.”

 Supportive and inspiring